Documentation

 Rebrands and competitor variations — merge them into one

-Competitors run into the same issue: AI mentions "Sberbank", "Сбербанк", and "Сбер" as separate players when it's one brand.
-After a rebrand, the old and new names show up side by side.
+Competitors run into the same issue, but real cases go beyond simple transliteration: the bank VTB may show up in AI answers as "ВТБ", "ВТБ24" (its former retail sub-brand, merged into VTB in 2018), and "VTB Bank" (the English form) — three mentions that are technically the same bank.
+After a rebrand, the old and new names often appear side by side in the same answer.
 GEO Scout lets you merge such variations into a single competitor — monitoring history is preserved, and analytics stop fragmenting on duplicates.

 • Go to Monitoring → Competitors and use the checkboxes to select competitors that are the same brand (at least 2)